Spring Salad Recipe with Spice-Rubbed Salmon

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.

 1. Convenience: Frozen corn is readily available year-round and can be used straight out of the freezer without the need to thaw it first.
-This can save time and effort compared to using fresh corn, which needs to be shucked, cleaned, and cooked.
+This can save time and effort compared to fresh corn, which needs to be shucked, cleaned, and cooked.

 3. Moisture: Frozen corn retains moisture better than fresh corn, which can help prevent it from becoming too dry or tough when pan-fried.
-This is especially important if you are using a high-heat cooking method like pan frying.
+This is especially important if using a high-heat cooking method like pan frying.

-Next, I used the same cooking process above for the mushrooms.
-I like to buy pre-sliced mushrooms because they are easier to clean.
-TIP: Mushrooms are very porous and absorbent, they easily soak up water and become mushy and less flavorful, so don’t wash your mushrooms.
 Brush off any dirt or debris using a soft-bristled brush or a damp paper towel.
-I added about a tablespoon of olive oil to the pan and once the pan is heated, add about a cup of the sliced mushrooms.
-Mushrooms cook down, so add a little more than you think you will need.
+I added about a tablespoon of olive oil to the pan, and once the pan was heated, I added about a cup of sliced mushrooms.
+Mushrooms cook down, so add more than you think you will need.

-If you are enjoying my blog, you can sign up to receive my blog updates here. .
+If you enjoy my blog, you can sign up to receive my updates here.

 Salad Toppings

-I made this easy on myself by using boxed spring salad mix, already sliced carrots and sliced purple cabbage.
+I made this easy on myself by using boxed spring salad mix, already-sliced carrots, and sliced purple cabbage.

 Get creative with the vegetables that you and your family like.
 Here is what I included in mine: